XML import extension

 • Dark

 With the XML import extension, you can easily convert an XML file from an RSS feed, Atom feed, or elsewhere into Airtable records.
-While we do not have an XML file size limit for an import, we do have various hard limits for records per table based upon your Airtable workspace's plan.
+While we do not have an XML file size limit for an import, we do have various hard limits for records per table based on your Airtable workspace's plan.

 After adding an XML import extension to your base, you can drag and drop an XML file onto the extension.